pthoor/KustoDetectiveAgencyHints-Season2/Case_6.md

 We need to train to get this right because we have a loooong text to decode.
 Time to get to know **mv-expand** (Multi-value expand) and **with_itemindex**.
 Docs for [mv-expand operator](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/mvexpandoperator) and [with_itemindex](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/mvexpandoperator#using-with_itemindex).
 As of today maybe not so clear to use so I will try to explain it here.

 In below query we gather our ObjectId's with the [**in()**](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/in-cs-operator) operator and then we project the **ObjectId**, **Word** comes from *extract_all* where we will get all words in the ProvenanceText column and **ProvenanceText** columns (just to make sure we are getting it right).
-Then we use mv-expand to expand the Word column and we use with_itemindex to get the index of the Word column.
-We then project the key, Word and ProvenanceText columns.
-The key column is a combination of ObjectId and Index when we use **strcat()** (basically a string concatenation).
+Then we use mv-expand to expand the Word column and we use with_itemindex to get the index of the WordToFind column.
+We then project the CodeToCrack, WordToFind and ProvenanceText columns.
+The CodeToCrack column is a combination of ObjectId and Index when we use **strcat()** (basically a string concatenation).

 The RegExp **@'(\w+)'** will get all words in the ProvenanceText column.